freesewing/freesewing/markdown/dev/reference/api/macros/en.md

 ---
 title: Macros
-for: developers
-about: Complete list of all available macros and how to use them
 ---

-Macros are a way to combine different operations into a single command, and are typically provided by plugins.
+Macros are a way to combine different operations into a single command.
+They are provided by plugins, but can also be added without the need for a plugin.

-Below is a list of available macros:
+Below is a list of macros from [the plugins we maintain](/reference/plugins):

 <ReadMore list />